andrewray/iocamljs/static/services/kernels/js/README.md

 The iocamljs kernels, which are the main output of the project live here.

-At the moment we generation 2 kernels;
+At the moment we generate 2 kernels;

 `kernel.min.js` - minimum top level with (almost) nothing built in `kernel.full.js` - top level with lwt, js\_of\_ocaml and camlp4 syntax extensions